Marcos Raya: Career

+By the age of 18 Raya knew he would become an artist.

 Raya paints street murals and also creates paintings and self-portraits, as well as multi-media projects.
-Well known throughout Pilsen for his street murals and involvement in the art community, Raya has also had his artwork seen around the world in various exhibits.
-"Within the last three years Raya's paintings, installations, assemblages, photographs, and painted furniture have been featured in four Latino art exhibitions that have traveled Mexico, Japan, and the U.S." Raya is gaining popularity in the art world outside of Chicago, as his works have been shown in Riverside CA's Cheech Museum (2023) and are included in the permanent collections of Chicago's National Museum of Mexican Art, the Museum of Contemporary Art in Chicago, the Alfred Smart Museum at the University of Chicago, the Menil Collection in Houston, the Museum of Fine Arts in Houston, and the Museum of Notre Dame in Indiana.
+Well known in Pilsen for his street murals and involvement in the art community, Raya has also had his artwork exhibited nationally and internationally.
+He and Carlos Cortez were the only Chicago artists included in the exhibition "Chicano Art: Resistance and Affirmation 1965-1985," which toured from 1990-1993.

+As noted in 1996: "Within the last three years Raya's paintings, installations, assemblages, photographs, and painted furniture have been featured in four Latino art exhibitions that have traveled Mexico, Japan, and the U.S." Raya's work has been shown in Riverside CA's The Cheech Marin Center for Chicano Art & Culture (2023).
+It is currently in the Museum of Fine Arts, Houston's Frida: The Making of an Icon exhibition, which will travel to London.

+His work is included in the permanent collections of Chicago's National Museum of Mexican Art, the Museum of Contemporary Art in Chicago, the Alfred Smart Museum at the University of Chicago, the Menil Collection in Houston, the Museum of Fine Arts in Houston, and the Museum of Notre Dame in Indiana.

 Much of Raya's artwork is influenced by his Mexican roots.
 When Raya was a child, he met Mexican street artist José Chávez Morado.
-Raya believes that his encounter with Chávez Morado helped him better understand his goals through painting.
-Raya remembers his encounter with Chávez Morado, who was known for creating street murals with strong political meaning, and recalls his sentiment towards him and his work, "I talked to him about how he mixed his paint and his beautiful images.
+Raya believes that his encounter with Chávez Morado, known for creating street murals with strong political meaning, helped him better understand his goals through painting.
+Raya recalls this experience "I talked to him about how he mixed his paint and his beautiful images.
 Muralists were men you could talk to and relate to.
 They painted history and denounced war, political corruption, you name it.
 And they were also active politically."
-Influenced by his encounter with Chávez Morado, Raya moved to Chicago and enrolled at Crane High School where he met an art teacher named Jeff Gottlieb.
-Gottlieb took Raya on a field trip one day to the Art Institute of Chicago, where his interest in art was further piqued.
-Being an immigrant from Mexico, Raya had a mixed sense of nationality where he was old enough to remember what Mexico was like, but to simultaneously be molded by American values.
+Influenced by his encounter with Chávez Morado, Raya moved to Chicago and enrolled at Crane High School, where art teacher Jeff Gottlieb took Raya on a field trip to the Art Institute of Chicago, where his interest in art was further piqued.
+Being an immigrant from Mexico, Raya had a mixed sense of nationality: he was old enough to remember what Mexico was like, but was simultaneously molded by American values.